microsoft/csa-misc-utils/doc-azure-training/README.md

   7. Entry Level Software Development
   8. IT Support

-For the rest of this demo we will focus on “Cloud Administration”.
+For the rest of this demo we will focus on "Cloud Administration".
 The other tracks follow the same pattern.

   1. Find the track you wish to enroll in.
-Click the “Enroll now” button
+Click the "Enroll now" button

         ![alt text][Img16]